 Although I was sad to see my family leave, I was also excited to have a whole week on my own to sort out the boat

 I needed to clean out all the cabinets, determine our inventory and create a spare parts list.
-Preparing to cross the ocean is a massive job.
+Preparing to sail across the Atlantic Ocean is a massive job.
 With the two kids out of the way (yes, my husband is often a kid), I could work uninterrupted.

 I thought I’d feel strange being in a foreign country alone on my boat but I thoroughly enjoyed the quiet time.
 Furthermore, I felt so comfortable with all the surrounding boat owners and crew.
 I knew if I had any issues there was a whole community of people to help me out.